awsm-research/patchwork-mining-tool-suite/README.md

 ## Dataset

-There are ten collections in the provided dataset, in which Projects, Accounts, Series, Patches, and Comments store the original crawled data (some fields will be updated during processing), and Users, Changes1, Changes2, NewSeries, and MailingLists record the results of processing.
+There are ten collections in the provided dataset, in which Projects, Accounts, Series, Patches, and Comments store the original crawled data (some fields will be updated during further processing), and Users, Changes1, Changes2, NewSeries, and MailingLists record the results of processing.
 More details can be found at [data dictionary](https://github.com/MingzhaoLiang/code-review-mining/wiki/Data-dictionary).

 ## Tutorials